OverviewTeaching: 25 min

 - The “Subjects” column delimits data by pipes and the data is in a variety of formats such as abbreviations, classifications, and sometimes capitalised.
 Can you spot anything else?

-Database design involves a model or plan developed to guide how the data can be stored, organized and manipulated.
-The design addresses what data must be stored, how it might be classified, and it identifies the interrelationships between the data.
+Database design involves a model or plan developed to determine how the data is stored, organized and manipulated.
+The design addresses what data will be stored, how they will be classified, and the interrelationships between the data across different tables in the database.

-In the Introduction to SQL lesson, we introduced the “fields”, “records”, and “values” terminology.
+In the Introduction to SQL lesson, we introduced the terms “fields”, “records”, and “values”.
 These terms are commonly used in databases while the “columns”, “rows”, and “cells” terms are more common in spreadsheets.
-Fields store a single kind of information (text, integers, etc.), records are a set of fields containing specific values.
+Fields store a single kind of information (text, integers, etc.) related to one topic (title, author, year), while records are a set of fields containing specific values related to one item in your database (a book, a person, a library).

 To design a database, we must first decide what kinds of things we want to represent as tables.
-A table is the physical manifestation of an “entity”.
-An entity is the conceptual representation of the thing we want to store in the database.
-An entity has “attributes” that describe it.
+A table is the physical manifestation of a kind of “entity”.
+An entity is the conceptual representation of the thing we want to store informtation about in the database, with each row containing information about one entity.
+An entity has “attributes” that describe it, represented as fields.
 For example, an article or a journal is an entity.
-Attributes would be things like the article title, or journal ISSN.
+Attributes would be things like the article title, or journal ISSN which would appear as fields.

-In order to design a database, it is useful to describe on an abstract level the entities we would like to capture along with how the different entities are related to each other.
+It is useful to describe on an abstract level the entities we would like to capture, along with how the different entities are related to each other.
 We do this using and entity relationship diagram (ER diagram or ERD).

 Entity Relationship Diagram (ER Diagram or ERD)